digital-futures-academy/airport-challenge/DMREADME.md

 ## Tests
-*Test 1* - Check that only Plane types are able to land at the Airport when planeLands *Test 2* - Length of planesAtAirport array at the Airport increases by 1 when planeLands *Test 3* - Check that edge cases such as 'null' as a type are unable to land at the airport
+*Test 1* - Check that only Plane types are able to land at the Airport when planeLands *Test 2* - Length of planesAtAirport array at the Airport increases by 1 when planeLands *Test 3* - Check that edge cases such as 'null' as a type are unable to land at the airport and length of planesAtAirport remains at 0
+*Test 4* - Check that when something that isn't a plane attempts to land at the airport, a message is returned

 **User Story 2**
 As the system designer